smartgeber Logo

 Antwort der Redaktion

-While Unity 2D physics is not deterministic by default, there are some practices you can adopt to enhance determinism in your game:
+While Unity 2D physics is not deterministic by default, there are several best practices you can follow to improve consistency:

 Last updated 3 mins ago